 Scholarships are primarily in the form of a tuition reduction.
 The amount of a scholarship award depends on the competitiveness of the admitted applicant pool as well as available funding.
 Scholarship amounts may range from $2,500 to $19,000 in total value.

 For the best chance of receiving a scholarship, students are encouraged to apply by the priority scholarship deadlines.
 Students must have a minimum 550 GMAT score for scholarship consideration.

-- Non-Resident Graduate Fellowships: For students not meeting residency classification, including international students, financial awards are available to cover a portion of the difference between resident and non-resident tuition.
+- Non-Resident Graduate Scholarships: For students not meeting residency classification, including international students, financial awards are available to cover a portion of the difference between resident and non-resident tuition.
 These awards are applied directly to your tuition account, and eligible students must enroll in at least 9 credit hours per semester.
 This award is not applicable for summer semesters when all students pay resident tuition.
 Non-resident award amounts range from $9,500 – $19,000.

 - Graduate and Teaching Assistantships: A limited number of graduate and teaching assistantships are available each semester.
 Students are paid an hourly rate for a set number of hours per week and also receive a scholarship applied directly to their tuition bill.
 Assistantship applications will be sent to all eligible students when available, typically 1-2 months before the semester start.
 Assistantship awards range from $2,500 – $8,000.

 - Amounts and availability of all scholarships are subject to change.

 - Scholarships for MSBA students are primarily graduate and non-resident scholarships awarded at admission.
 Students are only eligible for admissions scholarships during the term for which they are applying (for example, spring 2017 applicants are not eligible to apply for fall 2017 admissions scholarships).